 After the outbreak of the First World War I in 1914 Lehmbruck returned to Berlin.
 In subsequent years the tectonic element in his work gave way to a more expressive, fragmentary and reduced approach.
 In his years in Berlin and Zurich before 1918-9 he created the existential anti-war sculptures The Fallen and Seated Youth, sensitive and harrowing figures imbued with melancholy and loneliness, lending expression to a deep-seated desire for love and brotherliness, inner peace and a paradisiacal world.

 Alongside his sculptures, Lehmbruck also created an extensive painterly oeuvre in his Parisian years that includes portraits, nudes and group compositions that address the harmonious and yet conflict-laden relationship between the sexes.
-Stylistically these works culminate in the animated Expressionism of his drawings of the final years.
+Stylistically, these paintings lead to the moving, graphic expressionism of recent years.

 In Paris Lehmbruck also produced almost 5,000 prints, etchings for the most part, in which he developed a distinct iconography, as well as addressing the themes of his sculptures.
 His use of the etching needle and the paper when printing was energetic and unconventional, while he repeatedly changed the state of these works.

 Lehmbruck’s drawings forged a link between his output in the different artistic media, yet also stood as works in their own right.
 In them he searched for the ideal shape through many lines, combining this with a delicate expressiveness.
 In summary, with his work after 1910 and through the metaphysical tectonics and abstracting expressivity he developed, Lehmbruck provided an early and essential contribution to the modern image of humanity in the art of the early 20th century.